wwwouaiebe/EncryptDecrypt/README.md

 ## Decrypting a file

-- Select a file with the decrypt button or type the file url.
+- Select a file with the decrypt button or type the file url (the url must uses the https protocol).
 - Gives the password used for encryption.
 - Save the decrypted file.
 JPEG, PNG, PDF and HTML files are directly opened in the browser.

 ## lauch EncryptDecrypt and directly start decrypting a file

 add "?fil=" followed by the file url base 64 encoded to the EncryptDecrypt url.
+The url must uses the https protocol.

 Sample : [https://wwwouaiebe.github.io/EncryptDecrypt/?fil=aHR0cHM6Ly93d3dvdWFpZWJlLmdpdGh1Yi5pby9FbmNyeXB0RGVjcnlwdC9zYW1wbGUuZW5j](https://wwwouaiebe.github.io/EncryptDecrypt/?fil=aHR0cHM6Ly93d3dvdWFpZWJlLmdpdGh1Yi5pby9FbmNyeXB0RGVjcnlwdC9zYW1wbGUuZW5j)